Callum Izzard: Television career

 In February 2022, Izzard appeared on an episode of Eating with My Ex, on the newly relaunched BBC Three channel, where he went on a date with ex-girlfriend Lauren Warren in an attempt to rekindle their relationship.
 In June 2022, he was a contestant on Celebrity Karaoke Club and was the first contestant to be eliminated.

 In February 2023, Izzard competed on the reality-competition series The Challenge UK.

+In October 2023, Izzard started competing on the thirty-ninth season of The Challenge titled The Challenge: Battle for a New Champion.

 Boxing career

-Izzard vs Tinsadle

-In November 2022, Izzard after just a year of training competed in the PPV Standout TV Boxing event “Rage Combat” convincingly beating the more experienced James Tinsdale in a unanimous decision.
+On 26 November 2022, Izzard fought English reality television personality James Tinsdale and defeated him via unanimous decision.

 On 20 February 2023, it was announced Izzard had signed a multi-fight deal with Misfits Boxing.

+Izzard vs Rosé

+On 30 August, it was announced that Izzard would face American influencer OJ Rosé on the undercard of MF & DAZN: X Series 009 at the Vertu Motors Arena in Newcastle upon Tyne, England on 23 September.
+OJ Rosé won the bout via third-round KO.